SiqiLIU7/mi-web-docker/README.md

 Open browser, and enter http://localhost:8080/ to start exploring!

 # Debug
-If Laravel or php related errors occur on website, please first try the following commands in your host to fix:
+If Laravel or php related error occurs on website, please first try the following commands in your host to fix:
 ```
 docker exec -it app php artisan config:clear
 docker exec -it app php artisan cache:clear